melizalab/arfx/README.md

 `nentries`: A readable property indicating the number of entries in the file.
 Default value is 1.

-`entry`: A readable and writable property corresponding to the currently active entry in the file.
+`entry`: A readable and writable integer-valued property corresponding to the index of the currently active entry in the file.
 Active means that the `read()` and `write()` methods will affect only that entry.
 Default is 0, and **arfx** will not attempt to change the property if `nentries` is 1.

 ### version information